Who is Banksy? All the facts, clues, and mysteries surrounding the identity of the street artist

 We assume you are who you claim to be, but how can we be sure?

-The person claiming to be Banksy then responds:
+The person claiming to be Banksy responded:

 Oh, you have absolutely no guarantee for that.”